aminuzz/Bandit-CTF-Journey/level 16.md

 ```bash
 openssl s_client -connect localhost:31518
 ```
-Like usual it outputted the certifcate and the session ticket so I tried pasting in the password for the next level, however that didn't work:
+Like usual it outputted the certifcate so I tried pasting in the password for the next level, however that didn't work:
 ```text
 read R BLOCK
 kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx